The current transition towards net-zero emission of CO2 requires shipping to move towards new fuels for existing ships and engines.

 This requires that fuel blends are stable in term of phase separation, solids precipitation or sludge formation which can be detrimental to the flawless use.

-How to determine if a Biocrude can be mixed with fossil oil?
+We aim to answer the following problem statements: How to determine if a Biocrude can be mixed with fossil oil?

 What are the relevant variables and if not miscible, how can this be resolved?